jtr109/blog/content/posts/Using-Gitlab-CI-in-Project.md

 ---
-title: Using Gitlab CI in Project
+title: "Using Gitlab CI in Project"
 date: 2019-11-08 09:44:11
 categories:
   - tech